-Position the motor so you can have easier access to the motor’s back end wiring.
+Position the motor so you can easily access the motor’s back-end wiring.
 To shield the diffuser, place a softer surface underneath the motor.
 Remove the cover by unscrewing the two screws holding it down.
 Doing so will reveal a large capacitor underneath.

 Cover the Capacitor

 Cover the capacitor with a cloth and lay a screwdriver across the capacitor’s leads.
 Since capacitors still store power even with the power off, laying a screwdriver across it can prevent possible shock.
-There have been rare occasions where capacitors explode, so it may be beneficial to wear eye protection at this step.
+There have been rare occasions where capacitors explode, so wearing eye protection at this step may be beneficial.

 It’s time to rewire your motor.
 Check the manual for manufacturer instructions to see how to do it properly for your specific device.
 Most motors have three wires: red, black, and green.

 From the conduit, remove the three wires.
 Ensure they are not hot and the power is off before you touch them.
 You can use needlenose pliers to disconnect the black and red wires.
 Use a screwdriver to separate the green ground wire.
 Use a pen and tape to label the wires once you remove them so you can connect them to the same terminals later on.